How to repot an olive tree

 8. Provide gradual acclimation: In the weeks following repotting, gradually expose the olive tree to longer periods of outdoor sun-keeping in mind that it may need protection from extreme temperatures or strong winds.
 This will help the tree adjust to its new pot and minimize transplant shock.

-See also How to change password on notes
+See also How to get starfire protocol

 By following these steps and providing proper care and maintenance, your olive tree will thrive in its new pot, beautifying your living space and providing a touch of the Mediterranean right at home.